-As such, the following steps should be taken to avoid flat spotting when the vehicles are not used for a period of time.
+As such, the following steps should be taken to avoid flat spotting of the tires when a vehicle is not used for a period of time.

 - Store the vehicles with 303 kPa (44 psi) in the tires.
 If the vehicle is to be driven, the air pressure should be reduced to recommended operating pressure and then increased back up to 303 kPa (44 psi) when returned to storage. - If the vehicle is stored for periods longer than 30 days, the vehicle should be moved several feet at least once during each 30-day period, so that a different portion of the tread contacts the ground.